-Switch rate allocation algorithms generally service CBR and VBR traffic in preference to ABR traffic.
-The left-over capacity is fairly divided among the active ABR sources [5].
-The most commonly adopted fairness definition is max-min fairness [10].
+ATM networks currently offer five service categories: constant bit rate (CBR), real-time variable bit rate (rt-VBR), non-real time variable bit rate (nrt-VBR), available bit rate (ABR), and unspecified bit rate (UBR).
+Switches generally service CBR and VBR traffic in preference to ABR traffic.
+The left-over capacity is fairly divided among the active ABR sources.
+The most commonly adopted fairness definition is max-min fairness.
 Intuitively, this means that all sources bottlenecked at the same node are allocated equal rates.
-This definition was developed for point-to-point connections, and in this contribution, we attempt to extend it for multipoint connections.
+This definition was developed for point-to-point connections, and in this paper, we attempt to extend it for multipoint connections.

-For point-to-multipoint ABR connections, the source is controlled to the minimum rate supported by all the leaves of the multipoint tree.
-Therefore, the extension of the max-min fairness definition is straightforward.
+For point-to-multipoint ABR connections, the source is usually controlled to the minimum rate supported by all the leaves of the multipoint tree, if the leaves cannot tolerate cell loss.
+Therefore, the extension of the max-min fairness definition to point-to-multipoint connections is straightforward.
 With multipoint-to-point and multipoint-to-multipoint connections, however, the implicit assumption that each connection has only one source is no longer valid.

-In this contribution, we define several methods for computing the max-min fair allocations for multipoint-to-point VCs, and discuss the necessary modifications to switch schemes to give these allocations.

-The remainder of this contribution is organized as follows.
-The next section discusses the solutions to the merging and cell interleaving problem for multipoint connections.
-Then, previous work in multipoint-to-point algorithms is summarized.
-We present our max-min fairness definitions in section 4, and show their operation, merits and drawbacks with the aid of an example.
-We then discuss several design issues (section 5), and show how switch schemes need to be adapted to give max-min fair allocations in section 6.
-The contribution concludes with a summary of the tradeoffs and issues involved.
+In this paper, we define several methods for computing the max-min fair allocations for multipoint-to-point VCs, and discuss the necessary modifications to switch schemes to give these allocations.
+The remainder of this paper is organized as follows.
+The next section discusses ATM multipoint support and the solutions to the merging and cell interleaving problem for multipoint connections.
+Then, previous work on multipoint-to-point algorithms is summarized.
+We present our max-min fairness definitions in section 5, and show their operation, merits and drawbacks with the aid of examples.
+We then discuss several design issues (section 6), and examine how switch schemes need to be adapted to give max-min fair allocations in section 7.
+The paper concludes with a summary of the issues and tradeoffs involved.